Here are some common laundry additives and methods to disinfect/ sanitize.

-Be aware that hydrogen peroxide can damage clothes the same way bleach can, so test for colorfastness and never pour directly on your clothes.
+Be aware that hydrogen peroxide can damage fabrics the same way bleach can, so test for colorfastness and never pour directly on your clothes or cloth diapers.

-Use ½ cup in the bleach cup of your laundry machine.
-If you don’t have a bleach cup, start the machine without putting clothes in. wait until your machine is filled with water, then add the peroxide and let the water agitate with the peroxide in it before adding clothes.
+If you don’t have a bleach cup, start the machine without putting clothes in.
+Wait until your machine is filled with water, then add the peroxide and let the water agitate with the peroxide in it before adding cloth diapers.

 Why I do not recommend using Lysol Laundry Sanitizer

 The Lysol Laundry Sanitizer label says it “Kills 99.9% of bacteria detergents leave behind”.
 What you won’t find on the label is that “It only kills bacteria and is not effect against viruses or any fungi , including yeast.”
 I received this information after contacting Lysol directly via email.

 Yeast and thrush are often reasons people are disinfecting cloth diapers in the first place.
 Buyer beware.
 This product won’t work on them.

 A bleach wash means you add bleach to a regular wash cycle versus soaking them.
 I want to make sure I am recommending methods that cover you in the majority of cases.
 For a bleach wash to be the most effective you’d need the appropriate amount of water covering all the diapers for a specific amount of time.
 That is VERY hard to control in many machines.
 HE machines for example use small amounts of water.
 And for some machines, even the longest cycle isn’t all that long.